SMAPPNYU/youtube-data-api/README.md

 yt.search('alexandria ocasio-cortez')
 ```

-The `yt` object calls functions that automate the collection of data fields that are both visable and not-visable to everyday users.
+The `yt` object calls functions that automate the collection of data fields that are both visible and not-visible to everyday users.

 Please refer to the [documentation](http://bit.ly/YouTubeDataAPI) for details.